rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

 can be configured to dynamically resolve the outer MPLS label using the learned label mappings.

-The traffic stream configuration options `ldp-ipv4-lookup-address` and `ldp-ipv6-lookup-address` specifies the lookup IPv4 or IPv6 address.
+The traffic stream configuration options ``ldp-ipv4-lookup-address`` and ``ldp-ipv6-lookup-address`` specify the lookup IPv4 or IPv6 address.
 This means that traffic will not start until this address is found in the corresponding label database of the sending network interface function.